vladjoh/mssecuritynews/README.md

 - A Microsoft tenant
 - At least Business Premium license
 - At least Power Platform admin role to create databse (if it dont exist)
-- A Dataverse database, read more about prerequisites here for Dataverse here [https://learn.microsoft.com/en-us/power-platform/admin/create-database?tabs=new](https://learn.microsoft.com/en-us/power-platform/admin/create-database?tabs=new)
+- A Dataverse database.
+Read more about prerequisites for Dataverse here [https://learn.microsoft.com/en-us/power-platform/admin/create-database?tabs=new](https://learn.microsoft.com/en-us/power-platform/admin/create-database?tabs=new)

 📦 Import Method